Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 - Browse threaded conversations from my inbox.

-I particularly liked how the app compiled threads into my inbox.
-It gave me the opportunity to figure out which discussions were urgent without wasting time combing through channels.
+I particularly liked how the app compiled threads into my inbox and removed status activity bubbles, which let other users know whether you’re active or offline.
+This gave me the opportunity to figure out which discussions were urgent without wasting time combing through channels.

 If you still use email but find it disorganized, Twist could be a handy email alternative.
 Its emphasis on async communication means you don’t have to rush to follow a conversation in real time.
 When you get the chance to take a closer look, the thread will be waiting in your inbox.